Table of Contents

 What is HRV Biofeedback?

 HRV biofeedback or heart rate variability biofeedback is a tool for measuring the naturally occurring variations in your heart rate.
 HRV biofeedback is an excellent tool for managing stress, anxiety, and stress-related depression.
-HRV Biofeedback teaches you how to shift from anger, stress, fear (or other negative emotions) into a state of calm and clear thinking.
+HRV Biofeedback teaches you how to shift your emotional state from anger, stress, fear (or other negative emotions) into a state of calm and clear thinking.

 HRV Biofeedback trains you to shift and replace emotional stress with emotional balance and coherence.